 Mobile specimen collection stations continue to provide COVID-19 testing service to public

-CTCs provide testing services for the public, including free service for persons subject to compulsory testing.
+Currently, there are a total of 21 CTCs providing testing service for the public, including free service for persons subject to compulsory testing.
 Booking and walk-in services are available.
 Members of the public only need to provide simple personal information on the 24-hour booking system (www.communitytest.gov.hk/en).
-The system shows the booking status of the centres for the coming three weeks to facilitate the public's planning and selection of a suitable testing centre and a time slot for testing.
-The testing centres will accord priority to serve individuals with advance bookings.
-As of 6pm today (August 18), there were around 27 000 booking places available for tomorrow at the CTCs, and around 88 per cent and around 92 per cent availability for booking places for the coming seven days and 14 days respectively.
+The system was enhanced to show the booking status of the CTCs for the coming two weeks to facilitate public's planning and selection of suitable testing centre and time slot for testing.
+The CTCs will accord priority to serve individuals with advance bookings.
+The number of tests available for appointments at CTCs has been increased to over 46 000 per day, and additional manpower has been deployed to serve the public.
+As of 6pm today (June 3), there are around 34 000 booking places available for tomorrow at the CTCs, and around 86 per cent and 91 per cent booking places for the coming seven days and 14 days respectively.
 Members of the public may call the testing centres for enquiries on the availability of bookings or walk-in quotas before visiting the centres.

-Coupled with 18 CTCs, there will be a total of 29 CTCs/mobile specimen collection stations in various districts tomorrow to provide free service for persons subject to compulsory testing.
+Coupled with the 21 CTCs, there will be a total of 37 CTCs/mobile specimen collection stations in various districts tomorrow to provide free service for persons subject to compulsory testing.
 The testing capacity should be sufficient to meet the demand.
-The opening dates and operating hours of the mobile specimen collection stations in various districts providing free COVID-19 nucleic acid testing services for the general public are stated in the Annex.
-Persons subject to compulsory testing and those with the "LeaveHomeSafe" COVID-19 exposure notification or SMS notification from the Centre for Health Protection (CHP) reminding them to undergo testing as soon as possible may receive free testing at CTCs or mobile specimen collection stations (if the service scope is applicable).
+The opening dates and operating hours of the mobile specimen collection stations in various districts providing free COVID-19 nucleic acid testing services for the general public are stated in Annex.
+Persons subject to testing (including staff of catering businesses and scheduled premises), and those with "LeaveHomeSafe" COVID-19 exposure notification or SMS notification from the Centre for Health Protection (CHP) reminding them to undergo testing as soon as possible may receive free testing at CTCs or mobile specimen collection stations (if the service scope is applicable).

-A spokesman for the Food and Health Bureau urges all individuals who are in doubt about their own health conditions, or individuals with infection risks (such as individuals who visited places with epidemic outbreaks or had contact with confirmed cases), to undergo testing promptly for early identification of infected persons.
+The spokesman urges all individuals who are in doubt about their own health conditions, or individuals with infection risks (such as individuals who visited places with epidemic outbreaks or contacted confirmed cases) to undergo testing promptly for early identification of infected persons.